Dutch consortium aims to make 40% of the world’s electricity consumption more efficient

-Semiotic Labs have developed the first condition monitoring solution to offer efficiency improvement insights, paving the way forward for sustainability improvements across a number of clients.
+Semiotic Labs has developed the first condition monitoring solution to offer efficiency improvement insights, paving the way for sustainability improvements across a number of clients.

 Working alongside partners Vopak and Nouryon, Semiotic Labs is continuously testing new ways to provide even greater efficiency improvement insights.

-Together with Vopak and Nouryon and a number of other partners, Semiotic Labs are rolling out a solution that will make a significant difference to world energy consumption.
+Together with Vopak and Nouryon and a number of other partners, Semiotic Labs is rolling out a solution that will make a significant difference to world energy consumption.

 About Semiotic Labs

 Semiotic Labs was established in 2015 with the aim of making maintenance 100% predictable.
-From Leiden, 24 Data Scientists, Software Developers and Technical Specialists are working on SAM4 - the predictive maintenance solution for AC motors and rotating equipment.
-Semiotic Labs is active in various industries and works with customers such as Vopak, Nouryon, ArcelorMittal, Tata Steel, Schiphol, and Engie.
+A team of data scientists, software developers and technical specialists have developed SAM4, an AI-driven predictive maintenance solution for AC motors and rotating equipment.
+Semiotic Labs is active in various industries and works with customers such as Vopak, Nouryon, ArcelorMittal, Tata Steel, Schiphol Airport and Engie.